guyogev/guyogev.github.io/_posts/2019-04-24-continuous-deployment.md

 1. The whole dev team works on the same environments.
 2. Stating environment mirror production as close a possible.

+There are a number of key factors to take into account in order to build a software that can automate both integration and delivery.

 #### Architecture, control & test coverage

-Obviously empty test suites always pass.
+Obviously empty test suites always pass, and never validated code works.

 1. Code should be easy to test, meaning it is modular (i.e. divided into standalone modules/libs/micro-services...).
 2. Every code must have sufficient code coverage.